 You will need to pay the combined taxes and surcharges of each individual flight when booking your round-the-world adventure.

-- You must travel in a continuous eastbound or westbound direction, so that means no backtracking and the journey must begin and end in the same country.
+- You must travel in a continuous eastbound or westbound direction.
+That means no backtracking – and the journey must begin and end in the same country.
 However, you are allowed an origin open-jaw in the same country, so you can depart from Melbourne and return to Sydney, for example.

 - You must make only one crossing of the Atlantic Ocean and only one crossing of the Pacific Ocean.

 - Your total travel distance must not exceed 35,000 miles.
-You are allowed a maximum of 16 segments (meaning individual flights) and seven cities, and you cannot purchase additional stopovers.
+You are allowed a maximum of 16 segments (meaning individual flights), and seven city stopovers.
+You can’t purchase additional stopovers.

-- Surface sectors are permitted but will count as stopovers, so if you land in Paris and take the train to London and fly out of London, that is counted as two stopovers – be careful.
+- Surface sectors are permitted but will count as stopovers.
+So if you land in Paris and take the train to London and fly from there, that is counted as two stopovers – be careful.

 - No change of flight/date is allowed once your journey has started.